gh42lb/HRRM/README.md

 #### Features
 * Dynamic Routing: Builds routing information from active relay stations.
-Relay messages directed to stations with fewest hops.\n\
+Relay messages directed to stations with fewest hops.
-* Self Organizing Radio Mesh: HRRM allows active stations to form a Dynamic Self Organizing Radio Mesh for message transfer either directly or via relay.\n\
+* Self Organizing Radio Mesh: HRRM allows active stations to form a Dynamic Self Organizing Radio Mesh for message transfer either directly or via relay.
-* Critical Messages: Enables transfer of fully verified, error-corrected chats/emails/forms/files/messages to ham radio stations in real time.\n\
+* Critical Messages: Enables transfer of fully verified, error-corrected chats/emails/forms/files/messages to ham radio stations in real time.
-* File Transfer: Capable of sending files.\n\
+* File Transfer: Capable of sending files.
-* Winlink Messages: Capable of sending Winlink message files directly from winlink outbox of sending station to winlink inbox of receiving station.\n\
+* Winlink Messages: Capable of sending Winlink message files directly from winlink outbox of sending station to winlink inbox of receiving station.
 * Cross Platfrom.is confirmed to work well on both the raspberry pi and the Windows Beelink mini computing platform, both of which are ideal for off-grid and/or mobile setups.
 * Group Communication: Capable of real time Peer to Peer, Peer to Group mode communications with group mode ARQ.
 * Resilience: Optimized data transfer protocol for increased performance and resilience to adverse band conditions.